 The best of the invariably excellent beaches is probably Banja with its crystal clear waters and white sand.
-For a bit more seclusion (and the prospect of nudist sunbathing) get a ferry from the port to Lokrum Island.
+For a bit more seclusion, get a ferry from the port to Lokrum Island.
 Don't miss Dubrovnik's annual Summer Festival over July and August when live music by international stars brings the peak tourist season to life.

 The harbour is the centrepiece of the town but only yachts and small boats can dock there.
 Cruise ships will either berth at Gruz Harbour, 20 minutes from the Old Town, or anchor in the deep waters offshore affording passengers lingering views of Dubrovnik's romantic facade.